Resources for Basic Computer and Mobile Skills

 Basic Computers (Northstar): Learn about different types of devices, getting started with a computer and controlling and navigating a computer.

-Examine the Windows Operating System (Wisc Online Basic Computer Skills MOOC): Learn the purpose of an operating system, how to identify different operating systems, how the operating system relates to hardware and software, and desktop features and buttons.
+Examine the Windows Operating System (WisTech Online Basic Computer Skills MOOC): Learn the purpose of an operating system, how to identify different operating systems, how the operating system relates to hardware and software, and desktop features and buttons.
 (Note that the demonstration uses a Windows 7 computer.
 Some information might be outdated.)

 Uses and manages an operating system and troubleshoots basic issues, seeking assistance as needed.
 (BCM 1.1.2)